How To Add Charts And Graphs To WordPress

 Plugin Description

-WordPress Visualizer is a simple, easy to use and powerful tool that lets you create, manage and embed beautiful graphs into your WordPress posts and pages with just a few simple steps.
+The Visualizer plugin is a simple, easy to use and powerful tool that allows you to create, manage and insert dynamic charts into your WordPress posts and pages with just a few mouse clicks.

-Visualizer also contains a variety of built-in optimized for all your data visualization needs, including:
+Visualizer also contains a variety of charts that are optimized to address your data visualization needs, including:

 - Line chart